How to mine Bitcoin: A beginner’s guide to mine BTC

 How are Bitcoin miners paid?

 The network recognizes the work conducted by Bitcoin miners in the form of providing rewards for generating new blocks.
 There are two types of rewards: new Bitcoin created with each block, and fees paid by users to transact on the network.
+But, how much does a Miner earn?

 The block reward of newly minted Bitcoin, amounting to 6.25 BTC as of May 2020, is the majority of the miners’ revenue.
 This value is programmed to halve at fixed intervals of approximately four years so that eventually, no more Bitcoin is mined and only transaction fees will guarantee the security of the network.